1. Battery Energy Storage Manufacturing Capacity is Growing Fast

 All in all, global capacity for energy storage is expected to reach 8.6 GW/ 21.6 GWh by 2022, enough to power to electrify roughly 6 million homes.

-Asia is On Track to Become the World Leader in ESS
+3. Asia is On Track to Become the World Leader in Energy Storage

 Samsung SDI and LG Chem are regarded as market leaders in ESS / li-ion battery manufacturing, with BYD coming in close behind.
 Samsung SDI’s joint venture with an inverter manufacturer Sungrow in 2016 has further solidified the Korean company’s top position with 38% market share in the sector, while Tesla announced big plans for energy storage in the latest conference call (such as the 1GWh ESS project in Australia).
 Meanwhile, European company Leclanché is planning on targeting the Indian ESS market through a JV with Exide Industries.